 Picture farm fresh eggs, cute hens pecking the yard while a beautiful rooster stands guard.
 The reality ends up with

-Happy Spring!
-It's that time of year, when everyone is greeted by the Cheep!
-Cheep! of fuzzy irresistible baby chicks
+Spring is the time of year when you are greeted by the Cheep!
+Cheep! of those fuzzy irresistible baby chicks

 When you decide to build a country life, their will be others that don’t really get it.
 They will ask